One of Our Spies Is Missing: Plot

 Shortly after leaving Swickert's home, Solo's car crashes as a result of sabotage – implied to be the work of Olga.
 Solo is found by THRUSH agent Jordin, who advises U.N.C.L.E. of Solo's predicament and location.
-(The television episode had made clear that Jordin was investigating Lancer as well; the movie did not include those scenes, though, making Jordin's sudden appearance and his motives for helping Solo as an enemy agent a little confusing.)

 Kuryakin, still investigating the missing cats, tracks one of them to a laboratory.
 He finds the cat de-aged to a kitten and the man said to have been capturing the cats, Corvy, dead by a hat pin.
-Solo (none the worse for his auto accident, which is never discussed) arrives as well and, after comparing notes the two men reach the conclusion that the cats, having a similar nervous system to humans, are being experimented upon with the de-aging process developed by Lancer and Gritsky.
+Solo (none the worse for his auto accident) arrives as well and, after comparing notes the two men reach the conclusion that the cats, having a similar nervous system to humans, are being experimented upon with the de-aging process developed by Lancer and Gritsky.
 Kuryakin finds that hat associated with the pin and it turns out to be from Madame Raine De Sala's salon.
 From this point on they collaborate on their assignments.

 Solo and Kuryakin next break into Swickert's home and are captured by Swickert's guard and Olga.
 Tossed into a wine press with the press descending, they are left for dead.
 They nonetheless figure out how to brace the press and are eventually released by Jordin after everyone else leaves the estate.
 After a brief interrogation by Jordin, the U.N.C.L.E. agents overpower him and, while he escapes, are again free.

-In very short order Swickert is de-aged and regains his stature as a man of power.
+In very short order, Swickert is de-aged and regains his stature as a man of power.
 Solo and Kuryakin confront him and demand the secret of rejuvenation.
 Jordin, listening covertly to their conversation, captures Gritsky and blackmails De Sala: he will only provide continued curative treatments to Swickert if De Sala uses her influence to make Swickert do THRUSH's bidding in political matters.
 Solo finds out and is captured again.

-Because of his past association with Swickert, Waverly travels to England to speak to him, but is also captured by Jordin and placed with Solo.
+Because of his past association with Swickert, Alexander Waverly travels to England to speak to him, but is also captured by Jordin and placed with Solo.

 Swickert, having taken another treatment with Gritsky and learning of THRUSH's plans for him, decides that Gritsky and his secret must die to keep anyone else from suffering his fate.
 Jordin saves Gritsky, but Swickert goes on to give a political speech wherein he explains enough of THRUSH's plans that Jordin draws a gun.
 De Sala jumps in front of Swickert to protect him and ends up shot and killed in his stead.